 - Account Inaccuracies

-FCRA provides time limit of 30 days to the bureau to investigate the matters of dispute after receiving it.
-If you provide the supporting documents along with dispute, the period can be extended to 45 days.
-The dispute information is removed if the bureau fails to entertain the dispute within the prescribed period.
+FCRA provides a time limit of 30 days to the bureau to investigate the matters of dispute after receiving it.
+If you provide the supporting documents along with disputes, the period can be extended to 45 days.
+The disputed information is removed if the bureau fails to entertain the dispute within the prescribed period.